openbmc/bmcweb/DEVELOPING.md

 ## clang-tidy

-clang-tidy is a tool that can be used to identify coding style violations, bad design patterns, and bug prone contructs.
+clang-tidy is a tool that can be used to identify coding style violations, bad design patterns, and bug prone constructs.
 It's not guaranteed that all tests pass, but ideally should be run on new code to find issues.
 To run, make sure you have clang++-9 installed, and clang-tidy-9 installed, and run.  the -checks field can be modified to enable or disable which clang-tidy checks are run.